Dollree Mapp: Mapp v. Ohio

-In May 1957, following a bombing at the home of future boxing promoter Don King, police received a tip leading them to the home of Dollree Mapp.
+In May 1957, there was a bombing at the home of Don King, who was then running an illegal gambling operation and later became a boxing promoter.
+Police received a tip about the bombing, leading them to the home of Dollree Mapp.
 The police "showed up at Mapp's place, demanding to be let in."
 Mapp refused and was advised by her lawyer to request a search warrant.
-The police left and returned in around 15 minutes, forcing their way into her house by breaking the door.
+The police left and returned in approximately three hours, forcing their way into her house by breaking the door.
 The police would not show Mapp the search warrant, causing Mapp to believe the warrant was blank.
 She took the warrant and put it in her blouse so the police would not take it.
 However, one of the officers “went down anyway,” and took the paper from Mapp.
 The officer found evidence of pornography in Mapp's house.
 As a result, Mapp was "charged under an Ohio law that made possession of obscene material a felony."
-Mapp was sentenced with 7 years in prison.
+Mapp was sentenced with seven years in prison.

 While on bond, however, she appealed to the Ohio Supreme Court, which rejected her case.
 She then appealed to the U.S Supreme Court "on the basis of freedom of expression" and they accepted her case.
 The Supreme Court Justices all "drew laughs from the courtroom gallery while leaving no doubt how absurd they found Ohio’s obscenity statute."
 Initially, there was unanimous agreement that the Ohio obscenity law was not in line with the First Amendment.
-However, when the argument was altered to focus on the Fourth Amendment by Justice Clark, only 5 justices decided that the evidence taken from Mapp's home, without a search warrant, was "illegally obtained."
-In addition, the materials the officers had found, Mapp pleaded, were her roommate's obscene materials and commented saying, "Look at what terrible things men read.
+However, when the argument was altered to focus on the Fourth Amendment by Justice Clark, only five justices decided that the evidence taken from Mapp's home, without a search warrant, was "illegally obtained."
+In addition, the materials the officers had found, Mapp pleaded, were her roommate's obscene materials and commented, saying, "Look at what terrible things men read.
 Let’s put it away."
 This case's overarching question was, "Were the confiscated materials protected from seizure by the Fourth Amendment?"
 As a result of the Mapp opinion, the Supreme Court extended the obtainment of illegal evidence rule to the states.
 The case was argued on March 29, 1961, and decided on June 19, 1961.